datacommonsorg/docsite/api/rest/v2/getting_started.md

 ### Incoming and outgoing arcs

 Arcs in the Data Commons Graph have directions.
-In the example below, for the node [Argentina](https://datacommons.org/browser/country/ARG), the property `containedInPlace` exists in both in and out directions, illustrated in the following figure:
+In the example below, for the node [Argentina](https://datacommons.org/browser/country/ARG){: target="_blank"}, the property `containedInPlace` exists in both in and out directions, illustrated in the following figure:

 ![](/assets/images/rest/property_value_direction_example.png)